Below is a photographic copy of the original

 (Adams' 1846/9/2 letter: Mem.
 R.A.S.
 [M16] vol.16 p.407),

-thus mean and true longitudes would be the same.
+thus mean and true longitudes are the same.

 [1] Most prior historians knew so little orbit-theory that